 Some RAships are more demanding than others.
 Students will need to discuss with the professor what duties will be expected of them and what time commitment is involved.
 It is generally up to the professor and student to work out the specifics of the RA, and to make sure the appointment is in place for each semester.
-RA's are generally appointed for 11-month appointments.
-The appointments cover the two academic semesters plus two months in the summer, and are based on the policies of the home department of the advisor.

-Most students do not receive a paycheck in August.
-Students should make plans for this in advance in order to cover expenses.
-Some departments offer 33% appointments in the summer - with the summer salary divided over three months instead of two.
+RA's are appointed for 12-month appointments.
+In the summer semester, students will be offered 33% appointments - with the summer salary divided over three months instead of two.
 The checks will be smaller, but the students receive a paycheck in August which they won't if the summer salary is paid out over two months.